 Positioned at the kitchen table in the isle of Jamaica, a Jamaican lady tried to explain to a visitor why it was so important to know where her daughter’s boyfriends lived.
 She liked her daughter ’s current boyfriend.
 The visitor asked, “So what happens if you live in a particular place and do really well, does that make a difference?”
 “Not really.”
 The lady explained.
 “That is just how it is.”
 This was a real conversation, unscripted, but might have well been the prompt for Patrick Brown’s play, Right Girl Wrong Address.

 Throughout the region, our different isles are plagued with ‘isms’ of different kinds and to varying degrees.
-In addition to this collectively, and individually, we are a people searching out our identity.
+In addition to this collection, and individually, we are a people searching out our identity.
 The play Right Girl Wrong Address is set in Prince Productions Studio in the Caribbean, it is owned by the Prince Brothers.
 Here, we meet Charm who must find a way to change her position in life while remaining positioned in the same place of residence.
 How does one do that, if not through a little ‘white lie’?
 After all if, ‘that is just the way it is’, that we remain in the position that we are born into, then how does one move, especially when movement means more.
-For Charm more was necessary, she being the sole breadwinner.
+For Charm more was necessary, she is the sole breadwinner.

 Charm Ned struggles with the truth as she greets, meets and falls in love with her well-to-do boss, Adam Prince.
 Understanding that well-to-do appreciates well-to-do, Charm considers her significant strides toward success and gives herself that cutting edge, the ‘right address’ to entice her love interest, her Prince.
 Brown and his co-director Trevor Nairne understand that in such a play where the theme is: How or where do I now fit in? we must have a ‘Ras’ character.
 So, we meet Ras Oily who mirrors Charm.
 Charm is trying to get into her dream resident position and place in society and Ras Oily is trying to ‘buss’ into the music industry.
 Ras Oily outwardly takes on many characters along his journey.
 Charm on the other hand subtly takes on the identity of the ideal girl for her Prince with her chosen address.
 Ras Oily engages the audience with his live musical performances and Charm alerts the audience to ask, Who are we?
 Are we who we say we are?
 Or are we who people say we are?